 Company: NextEra Energy Resources, LLC.

-Status: On March 18, 2013 NextEra Blythe Solar Energy Center, LLC, (the current Project applicant) submitted a supplement to the Plan of Development (POD) to reflect the proposed conversion of the project from thermal solar to PV.
+Status: On August 30, 2013, the BLM published a Notice of Intent to Publish an Environmental Impact Statement for the Blythe Solar Power Project.
+NextEra Blythe Solar Energy Center, LLC, (the current Project applicant) has proposed conversion of the previously approved project from thermal solar to photovoltaic solar technology.
 Additional information will be posted as it becomes available.
 Interested parties may also find further information on the California Energy Commission's website at http://www.energy.ca.gov/sitingcases/blythe_solar/

 Electrical Transmission Connection: A 230kV gen-tie line will connect the solar energy generating facility to the Southern California Edison Colorado River Substation, located 5 miles to the southwest.